 Our business plan for 2020-25 describes how we will start implementing our vision over the next investment period.
 The plan is the result of a structured and evidence-based process taking into account the UK Government's 25-year plan to improve the environment and the National Infrastructure Commission's report on preparing for a drier future.
-We consulted directly with over 42,000 customers, local and regional stakeholders and global experts to seek their views on how best to address the challenges we have.
-We have also gained insight from broader engagement with more than one million customers and have had a continuous dialogue with our Customer Challenge Group (CCG).
-The Board has provided guidance each step of the way.
-All of this has helped co-create an ambitious, deliverable and affordable business plan.

-Our plan for 2020-25 sets out a new set of outcomes focused on delivering our customer priorities in a new and transformational way.
+It sets out a new set of outcomes focused on delivering our customer priorities in a new and transformational way.
 Our first set of outcomes comes under the banner - strengthening the foundations - to ensure that we are brilliant at the basics expected from water companies.
 Our second set of outcomes details how we will build on these foundations, to transform the way we value water and make sure the South East can cope with the challenges ahead.
 These come under the banner - transformational priorities.
-Figure 2 summaries these outcomes.
+Figure 1 summaries these outcomes.